vostok/hercules/README.md

 # Vostok Hercules
-Vostok Hercules is an open-source distributed system based on Apache Kafka and used for reliable processing of a telemetry like logs, metrics and distributed traces.
+Vostok Hercules is an open-source distributed system based on Apache Kafka and used for reliable delivery of telemetry data from microservices to storage and analytics engines.

-Vostok Hercules is developed by Kontur as a part of Vostok project — an ecosystem for easy and fast development of microservices primarily using .NET Core / C#.
+Vostok Hercules is developed by [Kontur](https://github.com/skbkontur) as a part of Vostok project — an ecosystem for easy and fast development of microservices primarily using .NET Core / C#.

 Vostok Hercules provides abstractions for application code